iddocohen/vcoclient/README.md

                         one can also use 'json'
 ```
 #### Example

-Output shall be in Pandas format
+Output to Shell with Pandas format

 ```sh
 [iddoc@homeserver:/scripts] ./vcoclient.py --vco=192.168.2.55 --output=pandas edges_get --search=Branch1
 activationKey                                HS7S-QKPA-ZZCC-PG74